chihirobelmo/DCS-World-Range-Training-Officer/README.md

 ## Logic

-- Calcurate missile shot distance every seconds.
+- Calculate missile shot distance every seconds.
-- If missile flow distance is longer than distance between missile shot position and the target, judge valid shot
+- If missile flow distance is longer than distance between missile shot position and the target, judge if the shot was valid or not.
 - If shot longer than RMAX: shot invalid
 - If shot longer than DR and inside RMAX: BEAM or colder to defeat
 - If shot longer than STERNWEZ and inside DR: DRAG to defeat
 - If shot within STERNWEZ: valid
-- RMAX/DR/STERNWEZ will increase or decrease by shot altitude and target altitude
+- RMAX/DR/STERNWEZ range will increase/decrease by shot altitude and target altitude
 - AGM-88 has 90 seconds of estimated TOF at RMAX
+- SAMs will cease radar when shot by an AGM-88, then turn on the radar again after predicted HARM TOT.
 - If missile speed go below Mach 1.0: invalid
-- Explode the target if shot was valid.
+- Explode the AI target if shot was valid.
+- Husky and Timeout message will be shown to the launcher coalition.
+- Kill received message will be shown to the target coalition if shot was valid.

 ||AIM-120C|AIM-120B|SD-10|R-77|R-27ER|AGM-88|
 |-:|:-|:-|:-|:-|:-|:-|